ririro93/ririro93/readme.md

 - 😀 I am currently in living in Korea studying to be a **web developer**.
 - 🤖 other than web dev., I'm interested in **reinforcement learning** and **game dev.**

-## When I am not studying I like to ...
+## I like ...
-- 🏀 play basketball
+- 🏀 playing basketball
+- 🍍 grilled pineapple in my hamburgers
-- 🐳 go scuba diving when I get the chance
+- 🐳 scuba diving in summer
-- 💩 code random things
+- 💩 coding random things

 <hr>
 <div align="center">